octoml/venv/README.native.md

 Some projects require a specific python version that may not be installed on your system.
-In such case you can use a CK python package to automatically download and install a required python version as follows (for example, MLPerf inference v0.7+ requires Python 3.7+ which may not be available on your system):
+In such case you can use a CK python package to automatically download and install a required python version as follows (for example, MLPerf&trade; inference v0.7+ requires Python 3.7+ which may not be available on your system):
 ```
 ck install package --tags=compiler,python,src